-Physicians usually need to conduct and collect numerous samples before may need to retrieve several samples to make an accurate diagnosis of small cell mesothelioma.
+Physicians usually need to conduct and collect numerous samples before they make an accurate diagnosis of small cell mesothelioma.
 After the samples are collected and go through testing, they must test negative for other types of cells before an accurate diagnosis is made.

 Small Cell Mesothelioma Treatment

-Although there are not enough cases of small cell mesothelioma to have a detailed standard of treatment, most doctors approach it the way they would approach any other type of the cancer with the usual treatments of surgery, chemotherapy, radiation therapy, or a combination of all three.
+Although there are not enough cases of small cell mesothelioma to have a detailed standard of treatment, most doctors approach it the way they would approach any other type of cancer.
+The usual treatments consist of surgery, chemotherapy, radiation therapy, or a combination of all three.
 More research and studies are needed in order to determine the best course of treatment.

 Small Cell Mesothelioma Prognosis